freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-17.md

 id: 5d6542826e6bf7a6a27aa80d
 title: Part 17
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-For now, make the <code>goStore</code> function output the message "Going to store." to the web console.
+For now, make the `goStore` function output the message "Going to store." to the web console.
 For example, here is a function that outputs the message "Hello World" to the web console (Note that code inside a function should be indented):

 ```js
 function functionName() {